Skip to main content

 Outcome

-The CEMP, impact assessment, and compensation modelling were completed as an integrated package and submitted to the City of Richmond, giving the project a defensible environmental basis to carry forward through municipal review.
+The CEMP, impact assessment, and compensation modelling went to the City of Richmond as one package, so the project's environmental side was settled before municipal review.

 Deliverables